wlouer/wlouer/README.md

 - Neural Networks
 - Risk Analysis for Large Power Projects

-Outside of work, I enjoy the outdoors; a hike, bike riding, the beach or cheering on Rutgers football & basketball, when able, traveling to experience some new things and places. 🌍🏔️🚴‍♂️
+Outside of work, I enjoy the outdoors; hiking with my dog, bike riding, skiing, the beach and cheering on Rutgers football/basketball.
+Throw in travel with any of those and it only gets better! 🌍🏔️🚴‍♂️

 ---